akshay1504/Akkiproject/README.md

 # Akkiproject
 just for practice
-ok got if i want to chance discription then i hv to follow this step right ok got it
+ok got if i want to chance discription then i hv to follow this step
+___
+ok